TMAJ Server Setup

 machines.

-To test this, just replace the 127.0.0.1 with your server machine's ip
+- To test this, just replace the 127.0.0.1 with your server

 address or hostname.
-So for example, use:
+So for example, use the URL:

 http://host.mysite.com:8080/